Jeanne Neumann Professor of Classics

 - Ph.D., M.A.
 Harvard University

-I have taught Latin and Greek language, literature and the classical tradition (including Humanities) at Davidson since 1994.
+I have taught Latin and Greek language, literature, and classical studies (including Humanities) at Davidson since 1994.

-I'm a recognized expert on Latin pedagogy and lead workshops and write on incorporating an active use of Latin as a pedagogical aid.
-My book, Lingua Latina: A College Companion, was published in 2008.
-I'm currently working on Roma Aeterna: A College Companion.
-I am a member of the editorial board of the Classical Journal and an associate editor of Classical Outlook.
-My core intellectual interests are active Latin pedagogy, the ethical investigations of writers of the 1C BCE (particularly Horace and Cicero) and the classical tradition.
+I am a recognized expert on Latin pedagogy, leading workshops and writing on incorporating an active use of Latin as a pedagogical aid.
+My books—Lingua Latina: A Companion to Familia Romana (2008, revised second edition 2018) and Lingua Latina: A Companion to Roma Aeterna (2017)—are widely used by educators in college, high school, and home-schooling settings, as well as by self-learners world-wide.
+I am actively involved with several editorial boards and national organizations.
+My core intellectual interests are active Latin pedagogy, the ethical investigations of writers of the 2nd BCE (particularly Terence) and the 1C BCE (particularly Horace and Cicero) and the classical tradition.

 I have been honored by Davidson’s Hunter-Hamilton Love of teaching award in 2005, the award for Excellence in College Teaching from CAMWS (Classical Association of the Mid-West and South) in 2018, and the award for Excellence in College Teaching from the Society of Classical Studies in 2019.

 Around Davidson, I am best known for walking my dog Calliope (muse of epic poetry & epic mud) everywhere and my volunteer work at the Davidson Farmers Market.